Submissions for Issue 1 of Volume 27 are now open.

 The Record Submissions

-Submissions for The Record are now open.
+Submissions for The Record are now closed.

 The Record is YJoLT’s blog for shorter or less formal pieces.
 You can submit to The Record using our submission survey.